stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 ## Why OAuth 2.0?

-OAuth 2.0 is an authorization and authentication framework.
-OAuth 2.0 provides a protocol to how to interact with a service that can delegate authentication or provide authorization.
-OAuth 2.0 is prevalent, across many mobile and web applications today.
+OAuth 2.0 is an authorization framework and provides a protocol to how to interact with a service that can delegate authentication or provide authorization.
+OAuth 2.0 is prevalent across many mobile and web applications today.
 If you have ever logged into a website using Facebook or Google, you have used one of OAuth 2.0 many authorization flows.
 You can read more about the different OAuth 2.0 authorization flows or `grant types` in depth on [Stormpath's blog](https://stormpath.com/blog/what-the-heck-is-oauth/).

 Even though, OAuth 2.0 supports many authorization grant types.
 Stormpath currently supports:

 + Password Grant Type that grants the ability to get an Access Token based on a login and password
 + Refresh Grant Type that grants the ability to generate another Access Token based on a special Refresh Token
 + Client Credentials Grant Type (which is supported through the [API Key Management feature](/guides/api-key-management/)) that grants the ability to exchange an API Key for the Access Token

 To be able to understand how to use Token Based Authentication, we need to talk about the different types of tokens that are available.